ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 Slower characters can attempt to interrupt faster characters at any time.
 Characters can keep acting as long as they have the AP to do so, even if they already had a chance to take actions.

-### Using Only the Amount of Rules and Coordination that You Need
+### Using Only the Amount of Coordination that You Need

 In the section above, all of the rules for initiative and when-exactly-effects-happen were explained, but often you won't need to actively use all of these rules.
-It will probably be useful to make every step very explicit for beginners, but once players have a handle on how this system works combat should be able to function without every step being made explicit, rules for determining who goes first can just be invoked when there is some conflict.
-Rules for "phases" can be invoked only when there are many effects that seem to happen at the same time, and there is some reason why the order matters.
+It will probably be useful to make every step very explicit for beginners, but once players have a handle on how this system works, combat should be able to function without every step being made explicit, rules for determining who goes first can just be invoked when there is some conflict.
+You can choose to invoke rules for "phases" only when there are many effects that seem to happen at the same time and there is some reason why the order matters.

 As an example, in a fight between two people the DM doesn't need to be announcing the current highest level of initiative, there are at most two levels!
 The combatants will quickly figure out who is faster.
 The DM *will* often have to determine when the new round starts in combat, but this isn't always true either.
-If there are only two combatants and they're out of AP they can just agree to start a new round, though, of course, the DM could still overrule them and describe something external happening that neither expected before they get a chance to start a new round.
+If there are only two combatants and they're out of AP they can just agree to start a new round.
+Of course, the DM could still overrule them and describe something external happening that neither expected before they get a chance to start a new round.

 ## AP Shenanigans: Temp AP, Losing AP, Gaining AP, the "Wait" skill